aqsformer/AQSFormer/README.md

 ### Hi there 👋

+Source code and weight are placed in the releases, please check the v1.0.

-The code has been uploaded to the anonymous link (https://github.com/aqsformer/AQSFormer) and will be open-sourced upon acceptance.
-Please check the releases.
+The files has been uploaded to the anonymous link here, and will be open-sourced upon acceptance.